Potato song

 2 tablespoons tamarind pulp

-1-2 teaspoons chili powder, or to taste
+1-2 teaspoons chilli powder, or to taste

 2 tablespoons jaggery, palm sugar or brown sugar